Homelessness in Vancouver: History and demographics

-The ethnic spread of homeless people in Vancouver is unequal, with Aboriginal people and those of European descent making up a large portion of the homeless.
-Aboriginal people make up about 30 percent of Vancouver's homeless population while only comprising 2 percent of the total population of Greater Vancouver, and only 8 percent of the total homeless population identify themselves as not being Aboriginal, European, or otherwise born in Canada.
+The ethnic spread of homeless people in Vancouver is unequal, with Indigenous people and those of European descent making up a large portion of the homeless.
+Indigenous people make up about 30 percent of Vancouver's homeless population while only comprising 2 percent of the total population of Greater Vancouver, and only 8 percent of the total homeless population identify themselves as not being Indigenous, European, or otherwise born in Canada.
+In contrast, the 2001 census indicates that visible minorities represent 36.9 percent of Greater Vancouver’s overall population.
 In Vancouver, the issue of homeless youth on the street has become apparent; however, it is difficult to get a number on the number of youth on the street as they tend to avoid shelters.
 The number of homeless senior citizens had nearly tripled between 2002 and 2005 in Greater Vancouver.
 As a result, numbers of homeless youth in Vancouver are underestimated.
 Homeless youth are defined as those who left home at the age of 16 and are up to 24 years old; however, most of Vancouver's street homeless are between 35 and 44.
-Adult homeless men usually fall between the ages of 25 to 44, and homeless women tend to be older.
+Adult homeless men usually fall between the ages of 25 and 44, and homeless women tend to be older.
 Figures for Canada say that about one-third of Canada's homeless population is defined as homeless youth.
 By 2008, half of Vancouver's homeless population had been homeless for over one year, and 90 percent of them were homeless by themselves without a partner, child, dog, or companion of any kind.
 Homeless youth in Vancouver tend to have lower rates of being alone, and the number of homeless youth for each gender is evenly split.

 It was found in the 2011 Homeless Count by Metro Vancouver that the total number of homeless remained unchanged; on the other hand, street homelessness had decreased and shelter homelessness had increased, as well as family, women and youth homelessness.